Michael-Cowie/Notes/Math/units.md

 Q = n \cdot u
 \]

-where \( n \) is a real number and \( U \) is a unit symbol.
-This unit is not embedded in the number, it is an independent algebraic factor.
+where \( n \) is a real number and \( U \) is a unit symbol. **This unit is not embedded in the number, it is an independent algebraic factor**.
 This separation is foundational.
 Numerical operations act on numbers, while units combine according to algebraic rules.

 When two quantities are multiplied, the multiplication processes **independently on numbers and units**.